CodeExplorer0/Binary_classification/README.md

-Based on the provided notebook, it appears the project is about building an end-to-end multi-class dog breed classification model using deep learning techniques.
-Here’s a professional README for the project:

----

 # Dog Breed Identification

 This project focuses on identifying the breed of a dog given an image using deep learning and transfer learning techniques.